 The following wall of text contains musings on how todays video games are missing their potential.
 I analyzes the game industry’s focus on surface values and why that’s a bad thing.
 I argue that photo-realism isn’t required for immersion, and point out what is instead.
 I draw parallels to the state of AI research.
 I critizise a lack of investments in R&D and a stagnation despite video games being far from realising their potential.
 Read it!

 Moore’s law, the prediction made in 1965 that the complexity of integrated circuits would double every two years, remained surprisingly accurate for over half a century.
 The improved capabilities of electronic devices changed our lives profoundly.
-When surfing the net with my smartphone, reading a book on my kindle, depending on amazon, google, wikipedia or the navigation assistant to solve most of my day-to-day problems I realize how technology has advanced way beyond what I could have imagined 15 years ago.
+When I’m surfing the net with my smartphone, reading a book on my kindle, depending on amazon, google, wikipedia or the navigation assistant to solve my day-to-day problems I realize that technology has advanced way beyond what I could have imagined 15 years ago.

 Video Games on the other hand turned into a disappointment.
 Not because my career plans failed – I have studied multimedia engineering and make my living in the games industry.
 But the product is not what 15-year-old me would have expected videogames to be like in 2013.
 Not remotely close.
 That’s a thought provoking revelation for someone that devotes most part of his waking hours to games.